sydni/workshop/README.md

 3. `npm install -g react-native-cli` (performs a global install of the react native command line interface)

-4. `react-native init GoingNative` (this will take a minute; it creates a starter project called "GoingNative" in a directory named identically)
+4. `react-native init GoneNative` (this will take a minute; it creates a starter project called "GoneNative" in a directory named identically)

 ### run :runner::dash:

-Now `cd` in to the `GoingNative` directory and type `react-native run-ios` in to the terminal to see a starter app/window run in an iOS simulator!
+Now `cd` in to the `GoneNative` directory and type `react-native run-ios` in to the terminal to see a starter app/window run in an iOS simulator!
 Btw, it'll take a few seconds to open up for the first time - the simulator will stay on 'Loading from localhost:' for a bit.

 You'll also now see another terminal window titled `React Packager` open.
 It'll instruct you to keep it open while you're developing the app - please follow said advice!